 Though Newsweek admits that someone else might have come up with the pun before the Evening News did, it argues that the paper should be credited for popularizing it.

-Last month, the streaming service announced that it would celebrate Star Wars Day with a fan art takeover.
+In 2021, the streaming service announced that it would celebrate Star Wars Day with a fan art takeover.
 It also released a special Star Wars Day release called The Force Awakens From a Nap, featuring popular Simpsons character Maggie Simpson.